 TWRC frequently accepts squirrels, opossums, rabbits, raccoons, birds of prey, waterfowl, migratory birds, turtles, and snakes.
 With fixed accommodations for wildlife, we must regulate the number of non-native, invasive species we receive for care, giving priority placement to our native species.
 We are not able to care for the large amounts of these species we receive each year without tremendous impact to the care of our native species.

 Please review the list below to read more about the invasive species in our area and to be able to identify them accurately.
-We also recommend you call 713-468-8972 ahead to verify if we have room for your animal.
-If we have no openings, we will do our best to offer you a referral.
+If you need help identifying songbird species, please send a clear, up-close photo to us at [email protected] and call us at 713-468-8972 to let us know that you have sent the photo.
+If we cannot take the bird, we will do our best to offer you a referral.